 File explorer is shown below with the ‘Quick access’ and recent files area.

 Windows 8 brought a new feature called Snap Assist which allowed two applications to be fixed to half the screen each.
-With Windows 10, up to four applications can be snapped to a screen, taking multitasking to a whole new level for users without dual displays.
+With the upgrade to Windows 10, up to four applications can be snapped to a screen, taking multitasking to a whole new level for users without dual displays.

 Snap Assist goes one better than this though.
 When a document is snapped to one side of the screen, it will suggest other items you may want to snap next to it.